 Over the years, the club has maintained a strong tradition in Kendo, but also has expanded at times to complementary arts of Iaido and Jodo.
 Members of the Dublin Club have represented Ireland at the European & World Kendo Championships and, in 2012, we sent our first delegation to the European Iaido Championships, with Dublin Kendo instructor Kathryn Cassidy taking the Fighting Spirit Award followed by a delegation to the European Jodo Championships in 2018, with Dublin Kendo Jodo Member, Gavin O'Reilly taking the Fighting Spirit Award in 2018 and 2019.

-With several training locations throughout the city and sessions four days a week, we have endeavoured to make our arts as accessible as possible to both veterans of the sport and those looking to try them for the first time.
+With several training locations throughout the city and sessions four days a week, we have endeavored to make our arts as accessible as possible to both veterans of the sport and those looking to try them for the first time.

 We are active in the local communities in which we train and regularly run demonstrations and workshops to promote Japanese Martial Arts in Ireland.